folsomcp/specpolFlow/docs-jb/Tutorials/3b-MaskUI_Tutorial.md

 :align: center
 ```

 The vertical lines indicate the locations and depths of spectral lines in the input line mask.
-Lines colored blue indicate that that are being used (with `iuse=1`), and red lines indicate that are not being used (with `iuse=0`).
+Lines colored blue indicate that they are being used (with `iuse=1`), and lines colored red indicate that they are not being used (with `iuse=0`).
 The black line is the observed spectrum, and the purple line is the model LSD spectrum (i.e. the spectrum created by convolving the LSD profile with the line mask).

 ## Navigating